rirenner/aci-ansible/docs/aci_tenant_span_src_group_module.rst

 .. note::
     - The ``tenant`` used must exist before using this module in your playbook.
 The :ref:`aci_tenant <aci_tenant>` module can be used for this.
+    - By default, if an environment variable ``<protocol>_proxy`` is set on the target host, requests will be sent through that proxy.
+This behaviour can be overridden by setting a variable for this task (see `setting the environment <http://docs.ansible.com/playbooks_environment.html>`_), or by using the ``use_proxy`` option.
+    - HTTP redirects can redirect from HTTP to HTTPS so you should be sure that your proxy environment for both protocols is correct.